lintseed/marketingopps/wp-content/plugins/wp-media-library-categories/readme.txt

 = How to use separate categories for the WordPress Media Library (and don't use the same categories as in posts & pages)? = By default the WordPress Media Library uses the same categories as WordPress does (such as in posts & pages).
 If you want to use separate categories for the WordPress Media Library add this code to the file functions.php located in your theme or child-theme:
-Add this code to the file functions.php located in your theme or child-theme:
 `/**
 * separate media categories from post categories
 * use a custom category called 'category_media' for the categories in the media library